 The Xavier-Magneto bromance continues in X-Men: Days of Future Past (2014), Bryan Singer’s second reboot in the franchise.
 The first, X-Men: First Class – although marred by painfully sexist execution – at least brought a playful sense of fun to its period piece origin story.
 This sequel is a massive disappointment, misusing its huge, shockingly talented cast on a muddled, time-jumping storyline that shows off nobody to the best advantage.
 It’s a promising premise with a tantalizing hook: fusing the casts of the two series’ incarnations.
 But the promise is woefully mismanaged.

 The film begins in the future.
-A war has been raging between the mutants and the Sentinels — ruthless mutant-hunting machines who have rendered the Earth an embattled dystopia that would make even Fringe fans tremble.
-Mentored by reunited old friends Professor Xavier (Patrick Stewart) and Magneto (Ian McKellen), the mutants are on the verge of extinction – and so, in desperation, they hatch a plot to send an emissary back in time to prevent the war before it even starts.
+A war has been raging between the mutants and the Sentinels, ruthless mutant-hunting machines who have rendered the Earth an embattled dystopia that would make even Fringe fans tremble.
+Mentored by reunited old friends Professor Xavier (Patrick Stewart) and Magneto (Ian McKellen), the mutants are on the verge of extinction.
+So, in desperation, they hatch a plot to send an emissary back in time to prevent the war before it even starts.
 Using the (wait, what?) time travel powers of Kitty Pryde (Ellen Page), they send Wolverine (Hugh Jackman) back to 1973.
 His mission: prevent wayward mutant Mystique (Jennifer Lawrence) from assassinating the man who pioneered the Sentinels, Dr. Bolivar Trask (Peter Dinklage).
-Of course he can’t do it alone: he’ll need to convince the younger versions of Xavier and Magneto (James McAvoy and Michael Fassbender) to help him.
+Of course, he can’t do it alone: he’ll need to convince the younger versions of Xavier and Magneto (James McAvoy and Michael Fassbender) to help him.
 Which he does, although things go far from according to plan.

-So: what works in the film?
-Well, there are some impressive visual effects and fight sequences in the future track – as well as an intriguing roster of future X-Men that includes hangers-on from the first franchise (Xavier, Magneto, Wolverine, Kitty Pryde, Storm) and some new ones (Bishop, Warpath, Blink, Sunspot).
+What works in the film?
+Well, there are some impressive visual effects and fight sequences in the future track, as well as an intriguing roster of future X-Men that includes hangers-on from the first franchise (Xavier, Magneto, Wolverine, Kitty Pryde, Storm) and some new ones (Bishop, Warpath, Blink, Sunspot).
 The actors deliver solid performances when given the material, especially Lawrence, who makes the most of her problematic role as a divisive love interest who destroys the future.
-And there’s a particularly clever and amusing scene involving a young Quicksilver (Evan Peters), the super-fast mutant who helps the team break Magneto out of the Pentagon.
+There’s also a particularly clever and amusing scene involving a young Quicksilver (Evan Peters), the super-fast mutant who helps the team break Magneto out of the Pentagon.

-But that’s where the plaudits end.
-For all its issues, X-Men: First Class at least engaged me throughout.
+But that’s where the pluses end.
+For all its issues, X-Men: First Class at least managed to hold my attention.
 I found X-Men: Days of Future Past a ponderous affair that misdirected its energy toward the wrong storyline and the wrong characters.
 We spend the majority of the film in the mid-1970s, following Wolverine as he gathers young Xavier, Magneto, Beast (Nicholas Hoult), and briefly Quicksilver in his quest to prevent Trask’s assassination.
-This group (comprised of all white men, incidentally) does not remotely feel like the X-Men.
-There’s no teamwork and little camaraderie amongst them, and none of them shine; Beast, a personal favorite for me, is deployed in particularly disappointing fashion.
+This group (comprised of all white men, unsurprisingly) does not remotely feel like the X-Men.
+There’s no teamwork and little camaraderie amongst them, and none of them shine.
+Beast, a personal favorite for me, is deployed in particularly disappointing fashion.
 No, this thread is largely about Xavier’s man-pain, and his rivalry with Magneto.
 You wouldn’t know that they’re trying to save the future; they’re too busy posturing and hurting each other’s feelings.
 Mystique, meanwhile, is an unfortunate tool of the plot, whose one redeeming moment is bestowed upon her by Xavier.
-Yes, the sexism of the first film is alive and well here in the 1970s track – both onscreen, and behind the scenes.
+Yes, the sexism of the first film is alive and well here in the 1970s track, both onscreen and behind the scenes.
 (I did not learn this until afterward, but in the comic version it’s Kitty Pryde who travels back in time, not Wolverine.
-No offense to Hugh Jackman, but how much more interesting and different is this film with Ellen Page in the lead?)
+No offense to Hugh Jackman, but how much more interesting and different is this film with Elliot Page in the lead?)
 Finally, this primary storyline lacks artistry and excitement.
 The fight scenes are muddy and truncated.
 The costumes and makeup are slapdash.There’s little momentum to the proceedings, despite the ticking clock.
 And oh, the time travel mechanics?
 They make no sense.